Stablecoin: Solvency risk

+Technology risk

+In an analysis on IMF's Finance & Development, Professor Hélène Rey wrote that advancement in quantum computing is often ignored in the discussion of stablecoins.
+Quantum computers in the near future may be able to break public-key cryptography, allowing hackers to attack the currency networks used by stablecoins, potentially causing financial crises.

+A research by the Massachusetts Institute of Technology pointed out that flaws in the logic of smart contracts could potentially result in stablecoin issuers losing control of the supply of stablecoins and their network.
+Cross-chain bridges are another attack vector which can cause deposit and redemption issues.

 Lack of reserve transparency

 Tether's USDT is currently the world's largest market capitalization stablecoin.
 Tether initially claimed their stablecoin is fully backed by fiat currency.
 However, in October 2021, it failed to produce audits for reserves used to collateralize the quantity of minted USDT stablecoin.
 Tether were fined $41 million by the Commodity Futures Trading Commission (CFTC) for deceiving consumers.
 The CFTC found that Tether only had enough fiat reserves to guarantee their stablecoin for 27.6% of the time during 2016 to 2018.
 Since then, Tether began issuing assurance reports on USDT backing, although some speculation persists regarding the use of Chinese commercial paper for reserves.
-As at March 2025, Tether had never completed an audit by an accounting firm.
+As at February 2026, Tether had never completed an audit by an accounting firm.

+Fragmentation of liquidity

+Hyun-Song Shin, governor of the Bank of Korea, wrote in his research that since stablecoins on different blockchains are not interoperable, they create a fragmented ecosystem as compared to fiat money, which has the advantage of network effect.
+The requirement of "gas fee" for transactions, and the increase in fee when traffic is high, creates a dilemma in which users are incentivized to switch to blockchains with lower fees, ensuring that the ecosystem is fragmented.